 - Help their reading and spelling acquisition.
 Now that I’ve listed the critical benefits of teaching onset and rime let’s look at the pure definition.

-Onset and rime are phonological units of a spoken syllable, typically split in two – the onset and the rime.
-Onset is the initial phonological part of any word, consisted of the initial consonant or consonant blend.
+Onsets and rimes are phonological units of a spoken syllable, typically split in two – the onset and the rime.
+Onset is the initial phonological part of any word, consisting of the initial consonant or consonant blend.
 Rime is the string of letters that follow the onset, consisting of a vowel and any final consonants.
 However, not all words have onsets.